 We strive to make the library accessible to all!
 This page outlines many resources available in the library that will address a variety of needs.
 If you have questions or suggestions about accessibility, please contact a librarian.
 We are always looking to make our spaces and services more accessible and value your input.

-For information about technologies to facilitate learning, some of which are available in the library, please visit the Accessibility Services web page.
+For more information about technologies to facilitate learning, please visit the Academic Support Center's Accessible Technology web page.
 Technologies include alternative text formats, visual learning software, and more.
 We also recommend browsing all the accessibility services available through the Academic Support Center.

 Texthelp Read&Write literacy software is installed on all computers in the electronic classroom on the second floor.
 Among many features to assist in reading, Read&Write does text-to-speech on documents in Microsoft Word, PDFs, and web browsers.
 For more information and to register for an account with Read&Write, contact the Academic Support Center.

-There are 5 therapeutic llight boxes located throughout the library (east and west perimeters on each floor) and are available for anyone to use.
+There are several therapeutic light boxes located throughout the library (east and west perimeters on each floor) and are available for anyone to use.
 More information and instructions for use are provided at each machine.